dsrsaknp/100xdevs-cohort/coding_playground/7-coding_js_weird_parts/README.md

 - A function called with bind will create a copy of function and set the initial parameter passed.
 - This function is invoked later with other parameters.
 - This invoked function will now have parameter1 as preset value for every copy of function generation on its subsequent invocation.

+# DAY 3

+1. For efficiency purposes, the method should be defined as constructor function's Prototype.

+- If we declare the method as a object's properties, then each object will take extra space for the method.
+Suppose, if there are thousands objects, then there will be thousand methods space created in memory as opposed to once when defined on the constructor function's prototype.